 Published By Janet Gershen-Siegel at November 18, 2017

-Building company credit fast means that your small business obtains chances you never assumed you would.
-You can get cutting-edge equipment, bid on buildings, and deal with the company payroll, even when times are a bit lean.
+When you build credit fast, your small business obtains chances you never assumed you would.
+You can get cutting-edge equipment, bid on buildings, and deal with the company payroll.
+And this is even when times are a bit lean.
 This is especially helpful in seasonal firms, where you can go for months with only nominal sales.

-Your credit utilization rate just shows the amount of cash you have on credit which is then divided by your total available credit.
-Lenders commonly do not wish to see this exceed 30% (so for every $100 in credit, do not borrow on over $30 of that).
+Your credit utilization rate is the amount on credit, then divided by your total available credit.
+Lenders commonly do not wish to see this exceed 30%.
+So for every $100 in credit, do not borrow on over $30 of that.
 If this percent is rising, you’ll have to spend down and pay off your financial debts prior to borrowing more.

 Overdue monthly payments will influence your small business credit score for a good seven years.
-If you pay your business (and personal) debts off, as fast as possible and as completely as possible, then you can make a very real difference when it concerns your credit scores.
+If you pay your business debts off, as fast and as completely as possible, then you can make a very real difference when it concerns your credit scores.
 Make certain to pay in a timely manner and you will enjoy the rewards of promptness.

-Just the same as every entity around, credit reporting bureaus such as Equifax and Experian are only as good as their data.
-If your business’s name is similar to another’s, or your name is a lot like another business owner’s, there can potentially be some oversights.
 So check those reports, and your company report at Dun & Bradstreet, PAYDEX.
 Stay on top of these reports and dispute charges with documentation and clear-cut communications.
 Do not just allow them to stay incorrect!
 You can correct this!
-And while you’re at, it you should also be monitoring the credit reporting bureau which only handles individual and not corporate credit, TransUnion.
+And while you’re at it, monitor the credit reporting bureau which only handles individual and not corporate credit, TransUnion.
 If you do not know the way to pull a credit report, do not worry.
 It’s simple.

-Once you understand what has an effect on your small business credit score, you are that much nearer to creating enhanced corporate credit.
+Once you understand what has an effect on your small business credit score, you are that much nearer to being able to build credit fast.